Is Mila Kunis Pregnant? Find Out If She Will Bring Home Another Baby In 2017

 “From the fact that you’re so happy when you get six hours of sleep to the idea of being responsible for this incredible, living breathing little human being that you can’t believe is yours.”

-Before she became a mother, Mila often booked her roles back to back.
+Before she became a mother, Mila often booked her roles back-to-back.
 She still does movies, but much less frequently than before.
-The mom of two feels that it is her job to be home with her children because they are only small for so long.
+The mom-of-two feels that it is her job to be home with her children because they are only small for so long.

 Fab Family!
 Mila Kunis And Ashton Kutsher Leave Hawaii On A Private Jet https://t.co/KtmhWVjlXB pic.twitter.com/leAkzXnmG2